Fletcher Van Gilder FVG - Fletcher Van Gilder LLP 260.425.9777 Pay Your Bill Menu

 Daniel G. McNamara

-A new bill authored by Sen. Aaron Freeman of Marion County would eliminate the need for persons arrested or charged with a criminal offense to petition to have their records expunged where there has been no conviction.
-Senate Bill 182 would amend IC 35-38-9-1 to provide for automatic expungement of…
+A recent change to Indiana’s expungement law eliminates the need for persons arrested or charged with a criminal offense to petition to have their records expunged where there has been no conviction.
+Public Law 14-2022, which went into effect July 1st, amends IC 35-38-9-1 to provide for automatic expungement of…

 Jun 19